Nearsoft/jobs/readme.md

 *	Excellent communication, organizational and problem-solving skills
 * Enjoy working in collaboration with a team, while also possessing a strong independent work ethic
 * Motivation to continuously improve her/his craft of software development while adhering to best practices and standards

+## Manual Tester
+📦

+### Responsibilities

+* Create detailed, comprehensive and well-structured test cases
+* Ability to follow, modify, and reuse test cases
+* Estimate, prioritize, plan and coordinate testing activities
+* Designing, developing and executing automation scripts using open source tools
+* Identify, record, document thoroughly and track bugs
+* Perform thorough regression testing when bugs are resolved
+* Develop and apply testing processes for new and existing products to meet client needs
+* Liaise with internal teams (e.g. developers and product managers) to identify system requirements

+### Requirements

+* Proven work experience in software quality assurance
+* Strong knowledge of software QA methodologies, tools and processes
+* Experience in writing clear, concise and comprehensive test plans and test cases
+* Hands-on experience with black-box testing, white-box testing is a plus
+* Hands-on experience with automated testing tools
+* Solid knowledge of SQL
+* Experience working in an Agile/Scrum development process
+* Experience with performance and/or security testing is a plus

 ## iOS Engineer